ejoerns/rauc/docs/using.rst

 * handlers (executables in rootfs)
 * hooks (executables in bundle)

-The first type, configuration parameters, allow controlling parameters of the update in a predefined way.
+The first type, configuration parameters, allows controlling parameters of the update in a predefined way.

 The second type, using `handlers`, allows extending or replacing the